 5. Website Design, Social Media, and Advertising

-Establishing a presence across the internet with a well-tuned website, a prominent social media page, and eliciting customer engagement are some of the most important tasks you shouldn’t miss out on.
+Establishing a presence across the internet with a well-tuned website, and a prominent social media page, and eliciting customer engagement are some of the most important tasks you shouldn’t miss out on.
 These can all be filed under advertising and social media presence.
 However, many businesses, after taking care of all previous tasks, fail to empower themselves with a social media presence.
 More than one-third (or 37%) of small businesses in the U.S. do not have a website to drive traffic to their product.

 Although one might depend on the selling platform itself to put your products out there to consumers, you shouldn’t take your chances with a single algorithm.
 It takes strong advertising and a social media page to funnel would-be customers toward your listing.
 This is where website experts, SEO specialists, and marketing professionals can come in.
 Working alongside them, you’ll be able to formulate a unique marketing plan that grabs the attention of consumers, which will shine a spotlight on your e-commerce business.